“The thing I learned from Clive Davis is that the song is king…and Mark Lorenzo has those songs.”

 In a rare meeting backstage at Cincinnati’s Music Hall, music legend, Prince asked singer/songwriter, Mark Lorenzo, “Do you believe the cream will rise to the top?...”
 After responding that he did, Prince continued, “...Then you have nothing to worry about.”

-In 2018 Mark Lorenzo and Southbound75 signed with Godog Management with a plan to release new music later this year.
-Godog was founded by Warner Brothers Records Alumni to create an all encompassing music company that supports it's artists with radio promotion and publicity.
-"Not Ready to Say I'm Sorry Yet" is the first release from the joint venture.
+In 2018 Mark Lorenzo and Southbound75 signed with Godog Management with a plan to release new music soon.
+Godog was founded by Warner Brothers Records Alumni to create an all encompassing music company that supports it’s artists with radio promotion and publicity.
+“Not Ready to Say I’m Sorry Yet” is the first single from the joint venture.

-The story took a big jump when Radio Promotion legend, Bill Scull heard his song, "Little Breakdown" at an ASCAP demo review session.
+The band's story started when Radio Promotion legend, Bill Scull heard writer Mark Lorenzo’s song, “Little Breakdown” at an ASCAP demo review session.
 Scull, who has worked in the industry for years with Clive Davis, singled him out, signed Mark to his EO label, and sent him out to record his label’s first CD.

 Scull said, “The thing I learned from Clive is that the song is king…and Lorenzo has those songs.”

 His talent also caught the attention of publisher Jan Seedman (who discovered Nickelback for Road Runner Records), “Mark knows how to come up with a melody... the songs just don’t get tired - ever.”